CanOfSocks/livestream_dl/README.md

                         Writes FFmpeg command to a txt file --stats-as-json       Prints stats as a JSON formatted string.
 Bypasses logging and prints regardless of log level --ytdlp-options YTDLP_OPTIONS
                         Additional yt-dlp options as a JSON string.
 Overwrites any options that are already defined by other options.
 Available options: https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L183.
-E.g. '{"extractor_args": {"youtube": {"player_client": ["web_creator"]}, "youtubepot-
+E.g. '{"extractor_args": {"youtube": {"player_client": ["web_creator"]},
+                        "youtubepot-bgutilhttp":{ "base_url": ["http://10.1.1.40:4416"]}}}' if you have installed the potoken plugin
+  --dash                Gets any available DASH urls as a fallback to adaptive URLs.
+Dash URLs do not require yt-dlp modification to be used, but can't be used for stream recovery and can cause large info.json files when a stream is in the 'post_live' status
+  --m3u8                Gets any available m3u8 urls as a fallback to adaptive URLs. m3u8 URLs do not require yt-dlp modification to be used, but can't be used for stream recovery. m3u8 URLs provide both video and audio in each fragment and could allow for the amount of segment download requests
+                        to be halved
-                        bgutilhttp":{ "base_url": ["http://10.1.1.40:4416"]}}}' if you have installed the potoken plugin --proxy [PROXY]       (Requires testing) Specify proxy to use for web requests.
+  --force-m3u8          Forces use of m3u8 stream URLs --proxy [PROXY]       (Requires testing) Specify proxy to use for web requests.
 Can be a string for a single proxy or a JSON formatted string to specify multiple methods.
 For multiple, refer to format https://requests.readthedocs.io/en/latest/user/advanced/#proxies.
-The first proxy specified will be used for
+The first proxy specified
-                        yt-dlp and live chat functions.
+                        will be used for yt-dlp and live chat functions.
   --ipv4                Force IPv4 only
   --ipv6                Force IPv6 only
   --stop-chat-when-done STOP_CHAT_WHEN_DONE